-Researchers studied children with and without attention deficit hyperactivity disorder (ADHD), and found that inattentiveness was linked to worse academic performance up to 10 years later, regardless of ADHD, even when they accounted for the children’s intellectual ability.
+Researchers studied children with and without attention deficit hyperactivity disorder (ADHD).
+They found that inattentiveness was linked to worse academic performance up to 10 years later, regardless of ADHD, even when they accounted for the children’s intellectual ability.

-Although grades aren’t everything, academic achievement is clearly an important factor in later career success and financial stability.
+Although grades aren’t everything, academic achievement is essential for later career success and financial stability.
 Helping children to maximize their academic potential and overcome obstacles to academic success is important.

 Another factor that can affect academic performance is attentiveness.
 Aside from making it difficult to focus in school and on homework, inattentiveness can be associated with other problems, such as mood disorders and difficulties interacting with other children.
 Helping children to overcome inattentiveness could pay dividends in later life.

 However, the negative effects of inattention on academic performance were not restricted to children with ADHD.
 “We found a surprisingly similar effect of early inattention on high school academic achievement across the two samples, an effect that remained even when we adjusted for intellectual ability,” explains Lundervold.

 “Parents of primary school children showing signs of inattention should ask for help for the child.
-Remedial strategies and training programs for these children should be available at school, and not just for children with a specific diagnosis,” says Lundervold.
+Remedial strategies and training programs for these children should be available at school and not just for children with a specific diagnosis,” says Lundervold.
 “Parents and teachers could also benefit from training to help address the needs of inattentive children.”